alex-kulikov-git/skyline-computation/README.md

 The skyline of a set of tuples consists of those tuples which are not dominated by any other tuple in the set.
 A tuple dominates another tuple if is better in at least one dimension and not worse in all the other dimensions.
 For a more in-depth explanation of the skyline operator and its application domains, refer to:
-S. BORZSONY, D. KOSSMANN, and K. STOCKER, *The Skyline operator*, in Proceedings 17th International Conference on Data Engineering, April 2001, pp. 421–430.
+S. Borzsony, D. Kossmann, and K. Stocker, *The Skyline operator*, in Proceedings 17th International Conference on Data Engineering, April 2001, pp. 421–430.

 # Project Code
 The original project code can be found:
-* for skyline algorithms operating on continuous tuple domains -- on [GitLab](https://gitlab.db.in.tum.de/alex_kulikov/skyline-computation).
+* for skyline algorithms operating on continuous tuple domains on [GitLab](https://gitlab.db.in.tum.de/alex_kulikov/skyline-computation).
-* for skyline algorithms operating on categorical tuple domains -- on [GitLab](https://gitlab.db.in.tum.de/alex_kulikov/skyline-categorical).
+* for skyline algorithms operating on categorical tuple domains on [GitLab](https://gitlab.db.in.tum.de/alex_kulikov/skyline-categorical).

-For any inquiries contact me at [GMail](averkulikov@gmail.com).
+For any inquiries contact me at averkulikov@gmail.com.